RWS/embedded-rest-server/README.md

 or alternatively, use [`EmbeddedServer`][es] API in your code.

-**Note** that when all the Maven dependencies, e.g. Jetty and Jersey, *must* be explicitly be declared in your POM files.
+**Note** that the Maven dependencies such as e.g. Jetty and Jersey, *must* be explicitly be declared in your POM files.
 This module only exposes them in `provided` scope to allow downstream dependencies to use their own versions.